 Shared calendars and meetings:

-- Team Meetings: Meetings with the team or the community
+- Team Meetings: Meetings with the team

 - Kick off: Weekly on Monday, owned by Douwe